 Absorption of the antibodies declines rapidly after birth.
 Here is a scary graph representing how quickly absorption declines:

 As you can see you have a very narrow window of opportunity where the calf can absorb these antibodies.
-The first couple of hours = great!
+The first hour = great!
 At 6 hours post birth = OK if the other Q’s are on point.
-At 12 hours = you are battling and at 24 hours the doors are shut.
+At 12 hours = the ship has mostly sailed and at 24 hours the doors are shut.

-Minimum 10% of the calf’s bodyweight in the first 6 hours.
-For example, a 40kg calf requires 4litres in the first 4hours for maximum benefit, you would normally split this into two feeds.
-Followed by another 2litres within 12hours.
+Minimum 10% of the calf’s bodyweight in the first 6 hours, within the first hour is best.
+For example, a 40 kg calf requires 4 litres for maximum benefit, often this is split into two 2 litre feeds a couple of hours apart.
 A lot right?!
-The earlier the better for antibody absorption success.
-Looking at the graph, if you wait until after 12 hours, that calf will require around 15litres of the same colostrum to supply the right amount of antibodies and this is clearly not practical or possible.
+Looking at the graph, if you wait until after 12 hours, that calf will require around 15 litres of the same colostrum to supply the right amount of antibodies and this is clearly not practical or possible.